Photo is an area view of Silk Wood at Westonbirt, looking down at the lush green canopy of the ash woodlands.

 Permits for filming, photography and drones

-If you wish to use any of the woods and forests we manage for commercial filming or photography, you must first apply for a permit.
-To find out more about what the nations forest have to offer filmmakers please visit our Filming in the forest page.
+If you wish to use any of the woods and forests we manage to fly a drone or for commercial filming or photography, you must first apply for a permit.

 The application and permit may be free, have a charge to cover our costs or have a full commercial charge.
-Where appropriate we will charge for the application and for the filming / photography itself.
+Where appropriate we will charge for the application and for the filming and photography itself.

 Lake in front of forest landscape on a sunny day